 Managing queries

-A Query is a mean to create a set of source resources, and potentially explore the relations
+A Query is a mean to create a set of source artifacts, and potentially explore the relations

 between this source set and target artifacts that respect certain given properties / relations.

-SECollab lets you create queries to analyse your current engineering data:
+SECollab lets you create queries to analyze your current engineering data:

 - To enable reporting capabilities